jakobgerstenlauer/DHIS2BulkDataUpload/README.md

 This App allows upload of event data to DHIS2 given a json template describing the data structure.
 The current App extends this functionality by offering dynamic template creation for programs and data sets.
 I am very thankful to Eric Mourin Marin who introduced me to DHIS2 and often helped me in the practical implementation of the app.
 Marc Garnica Caparros shared his experience using the Excel Data Upload App and some customized Javascript code with me.
+Petar Jovanovic supported me in the overall design of the application.

 ### How to use the bulk data upload app
 First, select the program and your organizational unit.